datastructures-js/binary-search-tree/README.md

 ### removeNode
 O(log(n))

 removes a node from the tree by its reference.
-AVL tree will rotate nodes properly if the tree becomes unbalanced during deletion.

 ```js
 const node1 = nums.find(50);